snippy4/snippy4/README.md

-# Hi, I'm Thomas Parsons
+# Hi, I'm Thomas

-Welcome to my GitHub profile!
-This is where I publish my personal projects.
+A software engineer and hobbyist

 ---